Bernardo’s personal recommendations for Amsterdam!

 Restaurant Prins van Oranje is a family-owned restaurant located in the Jordaan neighbourhood in the heart of the beautiful city of Amsterdam.
 They proudly serve traditional Dutch food with only fresh ingredients and the best spices.
 They bring back those good old memories, delectable flavours and unforgettable scents of grandmother’s kitchen.
 Relaxed and approachable, the team focuses on creating memorable experiences for their guests.

-Cannibale Royale fulfills all needs for anyone who loves good food, lots of meat, exotic beers and the most beautiful wines.
+Cannibale Royale fulfills all needs for anyone who loves good food, lots of meat, exotic beers, and the most beautiful wines.
 Cannibale Royale is a bar where you can feel like a prehistoric being again.
-You are always welcome to drop by for a delicious cocktail or special beer to compliment their meaty treats.
-So forget all hypes about haute cuisine for a minute, it’s time to enjoy everything that is tasteful, rich in flavour and is just simply good!
+You are always welcome to drop by for a delicious cocktail or special beer to complement their meaty treats.
+So forget all hypes about haute cuisine for a minute, it’s time to enjoy everything that is tasteful, rich in flavor, and is just simply good!

-Blue Amsterdam Restaurant Blue Amsterdam is a wonderful ‘secret’ in the centre of Amsterdam.
-Situated atop the Kalvertoren shopping centre, many shoppers below often have no idea of the spectacular views and food that awaits with delicious sandwiches and homemade lemonade and local beers.
+Restaurant Blue Amsterdam is a wonderful ‘secret’ in the center of Amsterdam.
+Situated atop the Kalvertoren shopping center, many shoppers below often have no idea of the spectacular views and food that awaits with delicious sandwiches and homemade lemonade, and local beers.

-Pancakehouse Upstairs My most-loved pancake house is Pancakehouse Upstairs, which is (unsurprisingly) up an extraordinarily steep and narrow flight of stairs, even by Dutch standards.
+My most-loved pancake house is Pancakehouse Upstairs, which is (unsurprisingly) up an extraordinarily steep and narrow flight of stairs, even by Dutch standards.
 It’s a tiny place, and easy to miss, but worth it once you get inside.
-Teapots hang from the ceiling in every size and shape, while the pancakes are the diametre of dinner plates and as thick as pizzas, with both sweet and savoury toppings.
-Try a hearty classic like ham and cheese, or go sweet with apple, cinnamon and whipped cream.
+Teapots hang from the ceiling in every size and shape, while the pancakes are the diametre of dinner plates and as thick as pizzas, with both sweet and savory toppings.
+Try a hearty classic like ham and cheese, or go sweet with apple, cinnamon, and whipped cream.

-The Avocado Show It’s all avocado all the time at The Avocado Show, Europe’s first restaurant that focuses solely on the little green superfood.
+It’s all avocado all the time at The Avocado Show, Europe’s first restaurant that focuses solely on the little green superfood.
 Its all-avocado menu, in which every dish features the fruit, has been a hot topic among foodies and curiosity-seekers.
-It doesn’t disappoint: there are avocado burgers, avocado fries and even avocado ice cream.
+It doesn’t disappoint: there are avocado burgers, avocado fries, and even avocado ice cream.

-For amazing haring and kibbeling (typical Dutch fish treats) visit the stand on the nieuwmarkt square (It’s not there every day though).
+For amazing haring and kibbling (typical Dutch fish treats) visit the stand on the Nieuw Markt square (It’s not there every day though).

-Have a “broodje kroket” with mustard (white bun with a croquette filled with ragout) at Van Dobben, the dutchest snack there is.
+Have a “broodje kroket” with mustard (white bun with a croquette filled with ragout) at Van Dobben, the most dutch snack there is.

 Best French fries at Vleminckx Sausmeesters, make sure to get them with mayonnaise or peanut sauce for the most authentic taste.
 You can also get a ”patatje oorlog” for a combination of mayonnaise and peanut sauce with chopped onion.